 There is another point that is rarely discussed.

 Companies that offer an unlimited vacation policy do so because they know for sure that their employees won’t take much time off.

 There are a lot of reasons why employees don’t use all their vacation time.
 Sometimes it is a demanding work environment, peer pressure, fear, etc.

 In a 2014 Glassdoor survey, it has been revealed that only 1 in 4 employees took the total allotted/accrued vacation time.
 And about 15% of employees never took a day off.

 Even if they are on vacation, does not mean that they are necessarily off work.
 Most of them get access to work through their smartphones or computers.

 About 28% of surveyed are afraid that they might not get ahead if they are not constantly working.

 About 17% are afraid of losing their jobs – so they work even on their days off.

 So even if a company institutes an unlimited vacation policy – it does not mean people are necessarily taking time off.
-Kickstarter had to curb their unlimited vacation policy and go back to offering their employees a finite (25 day) vacation policy.
-Evernote decided to provide their employees $1000 to Disconnect from work from take a vacation.
+Kickstarter had to curb its unlimited vacation policy and go back to offering its employees a finite (25 day) vacation policy.
+Evernote decided to provide their employees $1000 to Disconnect from work from taking a vacation.